vtta/jlhu.io/content/2023-08/kernel-memory-tiering-status.md

 </details>

-After inspecting these commits, we found the patch-series-of-interest linked in [Intro](#introduction).
+After inspecting these commits, we found the patch series of interest linked in [Intro](#introduction).

 <!-- Out of these commits, these are the most important ones: -->